Picking a language for Sheaf's Compiler

 Choosing Rust also has real costs, which I am paying for right now.

-The main one, obviously: I don't know Rust.
+The main one, obviously: I don't know Rust well.
 I tried asking an LLM to write me some Rust code, and it could have embedded an entire rootkit inside without me noticing.
 I'm picking up steam, slowly.
-The main grief is ironically the borrow checker I was praising: it likes to reject things that feel like they should work.
-I hit lifetime errors I don't fully understand.
-Claude helps, but I refuse to merge code I don't understand.
+The main grief is ironically the borrow checker I was praising above: it likes to reject things that feel like they should work.
+I hit lifetime errors I don't fully understand and while Claude helps, relying on it can undertake the foundation of Sheaf: reducing bloat and entropy.

 The ML systems community speaks C++.
-Should I need contributors from IREE, XLA, or TensorFlow teams, they know C++, not Rust.
-Asking them to learn Rust is friction.
+Should I need contributions from IREE, XLA, or TensorFlow teams, they will know C++ more than Rust.

 The Entropy Principle